 The Number of the Horse Two Thousand Five Hundred (Three Thousand last Muster) occasioned by Loss of Horses upon hard Duty and Service, Recruits of Horse though often desired not performed

 Ever since my PhD viva, I’ve been fighting against the prejudice that this was just special pleading because Essex didn’t really want to fight.
 Compare this with how readily historians other than Malcolm Wanklyn have accepted Cromwell’s statement that his cavalry were unable to fight after the second Battle of Newbury.
 I don’t think there’s any good reason to automatically disbelieve either general.
 I’ve come to this conclusion through years of detailed research on the practical problems of getting and keeping enough horses.
-My research corroborates what Essex always claimed: he really didn’t have enough horses (see my War in History article for a summary, and my book for more details).
+My research corroborates what Essex always claimed: he really didn’t have enough horses.
 Tom Crawshaw’s PhD thesis has added even more weight to this argument by proving beyond doubt that the finances of Essex’s army were declining in 1643.
 This makes Essex’s motives and intentions irrelevant.
 Whatever he really wanted, it was impossible for his army to advance any further.
 Essex’s political rivals accepted that more cavalry were needed, even though they wanted someone else to command them.
 When the newsbook The Parliament Scout reported Essex’s problems in July 1643, it also asked why Essex didn’t raise ‘a flying Army that might have forst them to fight’ (Thomason Tracts, E.60, p.
 18).
 It’s seems likely that the editor, John Dillingham, was a client of the Earl of Manchester and was preparing the way for a scheme that Parliament actually started to implement a few weeks later: to raise a new force of 6,500 cavalry to be commanded by Manchester (A & O, i, 215–19).
 This helped the Eastern Association to become very strong in cavalry, but didn’t help Essex.
 The defeat at Chalgrove probably helped to persuade him that he couldn’t rely on his cavalry screen because of their inferior and declining numbers, and so had to move his army further away from Oxford.
 His army had to be reinforced by units borrowed from local forces before he could relieve Gloucester.

 There was a big change in the spring of 1644, when Essex’s army spent £9,000 buying 1,000 troop horses from the biggest horse dealers in London.
 The mistake I made in my earlier work was to assume that this was a sign of a general improvement in the army’s finances.
 Tom Crawshaw’s PhD thesis has conclusively disproved that.
 What it really means is that horses had become a much higher priority for spending even though money was shorter than ever.
 I think this shows that whoever was in charge of spending decisions had learned from the mistakes of the previous year, recognising that horses were operationally indispensable and that buying them for cash was now the only reliable way to get them.
 Finding the cash remained the biggest problem.
 The army couldn’t keep buying horses at the same rate, and the ones they did buy were only just enough to cover attrition.
 As we saw in part two, Essex could only muster 2,785 troopers in July 1644, including a regiment borrowed from the London militia, but this was initially enough to achieve some objectives in Dorset and Somerset because the balance of forces was quite favourable.